African American Queen of the Road

-Today, people have asked me if Bessie Stringfield used the Green Book, the guide for black motorists that began circulating in 1936.
+Today, people have asked me if Bessie Stringfield used the Green Book, the mid-20th-century guide for Black motorists.
 It popped back into the nation's consciousness when the movie of the same name hit theaters in 2018.
-It is a myth that Bessie relied heavily on the Green Book.
-She began traveling well before the first edition came out in 1936 and before a lot of black-friendly motels were even in business.
-There weren't always lodgings along her routes.
-And not all of those black-friendly motels approved of a single, unescorted female biker who was doing something so far afield from what was expected of her.
-So I can tell you that Bessie Stringfield relied heavily on her faithful unseen companion, the Man Upstairs.
+It is a myth that Bessie always relied on the Green Book.
+She began traveling well before the first edition came out in 1936 and before a lot of Black-friendly motels were in business.
+There weren't always lodgings near her routes.
+And not all innkeepers approved of an unescorted woman doing something so far afield from what was expected of her.
+So I can tell you that lots of times, Bessie Stringfield relied on her faithful unseen companion, the Man Upstairs.

-As for my own solo adventures on two wheels, with dogged persistence, advice from Bessie and other seasoned riders, and getting my license via a motorcycle safety course, I grew into an assertive urban biker and a long-distance motorcyclist in my own right.
-I rode for 18 years on six different motorcycles, covering 35 of the lower 48 states and parts of Ontario, Canada.
-I had plenty of my own tales to tell Bessie Stringfield, too.
-She loved shooting the breeze with me about biker stuff, especially since her old cronies from her former Iron Horse Motorcycle Club were all long gone from her life.
-She told me that some of my riding tales reminded her of own experiences on the road when she was my age.
-Currently I am in between bikes; the next one may be a motorcycle with a sidecar rig.
-Since I am an "old soul" at heart, I just love their vintage aura.
+As for my own solo adventures on two wheels, with dogged persistence and a motorcycle safety course, I grew into an assertive urban rider and a long-distance motorcyclist in my own right.
+I rode for 18 years on six different bikes, covering 35 of the lower 48 states and parts of Canada.
+Bessie enjoyed shooting the breeze with me about riding, especially since her male cronies from her old Iron Horse Motorcycle Club had disappeared from her life long ago.

-I wrote first drafts of Bessie's 1993 eulogy for American Iron Magazine and my story “Bessie B. Stringfield: The Color Blue” for Hear Me Roar, using my low-tech pens on blank legal pads.
-I scrawled in old-fashioned longhand (cursive) while drinking coffee at Socrates, my favorite Greek diner in TriBeCa.
-I sat in a window booth at odd quiet hours.
-Sometimes I’d stop at the diner at the end of a long ride.
-I parked my Honda Hawk GT650 on the sidewalk within my line of sight outside the window.
-I have always felt that facing the blank page with longhand initially is an intimate way to begin writing.
+I wrote first drafts of Bessie's 1993 eulogy, and my story “Bessie B. Stringfield: The Color Blue” for Hear Me Roar, using my low-tech pens on legal pads.
+I scrawled in old-fashioned longhand while drinking coffee at Socrates, my favorite Greek diner.
+Often I sat in a window booth, with my Honda Hawk GT650 on the sidewalk within my line of sight.
+I have always felt that facing the first blank page with longhand is an intimate way to begin writing.
 Since my friendship with Bessie was personal, it was the perfect marriage of words and experience.
-One guy in my circle of Manhattan riding buddies nicknamed me the Literary Biker Chick and it caught on.
-(Today, some in my global sisterhood of female riders have shortened it to Lit Biker Chick or Lit Chick.)
-I once told Bessie that in a sense, we were a pair of literary biker chicks, her part being oral and mine being written.
+One man in my circle of Manhattan riding buddies nicknamed me the Literary Biker Chick.
+I told Bessie that in a sense, we were a pair of literary biker chicks, her part being oral and mine being written.
 I was blessed to be an actual part of Bessie's later life—to be a genuine part of her story as it is known throughout the world today.

-All of this points to why Bessie Stringfield's life story and my stories about Bessie Stringfield's life are inseparable.
-They are the literary equivalent of conjoined twins who cannot be pulled apart, which is why they are not in the public domain for unauthorized use by other parties.
-They are original works that I created from scratch with exclusive material that I gathered, which did not exist anywhere else.
-Actually, a good analogy is that Bessie is like a protagonist or heroine in a novel, in that Bessie could not exist in the hearts and minds of any audience today if one author had never written that novel.
+This points to why Bessie Stringfield's life story and my stories about Bessie Stringfield's life are inseparable.
+They are the literary equivalent of conjoined twins who cannot be pulled apart, which is why, as noted earlier, they are not in the public domain for unauthorized use by other parties.
+They are original works that I created from scratch.
+A good analogy is that Bessie Stringfield is like a heroine in a novel, in that Bessie could not, and would not, exist in the hearts and minds of an international audience today if one author had never written that novel.
 (Put formally in the parlance of literary law, my stories of Bessie Stringfield are my intellectual property.)